Mister7F/PowerCursors/README.md

     The command is `power_cursor_activate`.

+* ### Toggle the current cursor

+    For each selection, if it contains a transition cursor, it will remove it.

+    If it contains none, then the current selection will be added.

+    The command is `power_cursor_toggle`.

 * ### Exit

     It exits the cursor transition status.
 All cursors you added will be removed and the normal cursor mode is resumed.